This is our process relative to the COVID-19 pandemic. If you have any questions that aren’t addressed here, please

 Health and Wellness

-If you do develop flu-like symptoms within two weeks of the start of your trip, I request that you stay home.
+If you do develop symptoms within two weeks of the start of your trip, I request that you stay home.
 When purchasing trip cancellation insurance, ask your provider about purchasing coverage that allows you to cancel for any reason.

-If I develop flu-like symptoms within two weeks of the start of your trip I will stay home.
+If I develop symptoms within two weeks of the start of your trip I will stay home.
 I will endeavor to provide you a top-notch guide so that your trip may carry on.

 I clean and disinfect all group gear after a trip ends.
 I do the same prior to packing a trip.

 As long as our trips can continue to proceed, I’ll continue with my standard health and wellness practices and add in a few extra measures.

 Standard procedures include:

 - A hand washing station with lots of soap and hand sanitizer

 - A dish washing station with dish gloves where one sink is HOT soapy water (sometimes too hot) and one sink is disinfectant rinse

 - Ensuring everyone is well-hydrated (via a water filtration system), well-fed, and with any luck well-slept